Lease Car Insurance

 What are the benefits of a leased car over a purchased car?

-The obvious benefit of course would be that you can drive a nicer car for a cheaper upfront cost.
+The obvious benefit is that you can drive a nicer car for a cheaper upfront cost.
 If you’re a business in particular, making a good first impression is important, and luxury, sophisticated cars can be extremely costly to buy and run.
 With a lease, maintenance costs are lower, the monthly repayments are lower than loan repayments and a 3-year warranty is usually in place to cover the whole/majority of the length of an agreement.

 For business leases, mileage expenses can be deducted the same way as a purchased car, however there are agreed mileage limits for leased cars, so you will need to make sure these aren’t exceeded.
 Whilst wear and tear will affect a purchased car’s resale value, for a leased car, you can land yourself an extra charge when handing it back – so make sure it’s being looked after.